calcudexter/cg-assgn3/README.md

 Pressing Z selects all objects.
 ## Scaling the objects
 Pressing M and Shift + M scales up and down the selected object respectively.

+# Undertaking
+We, Harsh Shah and Neeraj Jadhav, swear on river styx, that we have not copied the code for assignment 2 present in the repository, nor have we indulged in any kind of plagiarism.
+We have coded all the scripts by ourselves.